Understanding the VRIO Framework of Analysis

 2. The question of rarity: Is the resource or capability of the organization unique when compared against existing and potential competitors?
 Or is the resource or capability controlled by a relatively small number of competing organization?

-3. The question of imitability: Is it difficult for an existing or potential competitor to acquire or develop an existing resource or capability of the organization?
+3. The question of imitability: Is it difficult for an existing or potential competitor to acquire or develop a resource or capability that has been a source of competitive advantage of the organization?
 Will it face a cost disadvantage in doing so?

 4. The question of organization: Does the organization has policies and processes to support the exploitation of its valuable, rare, and unique resource or capability?

 Affirmative answers to all of the aforementioned close-ended questions would indicate that the particular resource or capability being analyzed gives the organization a sustained competitive advantage.
-Of course, it is important to note that the VRIO framework is used to analyze not just a single resource and/or capability but a set of resources and/or capabilities.
+It is still important to note that the VRIO Framework is used to analyze not just a single resource and/or capability but a set of resources and/or capabilities.

 Interpreting the Answers to the VRIO Questions